 The protocol rests on a weak acid titration by a strong base.
+Despite the presence of several acids in the sample, the titration curves show only one pH jump.

-The equivalent volume is determined from the pH jump in endpoint mode.
-By default, the endpoint pH value is set to 8.4.
+The equivalent volume is determined from this pH jump in endpoint mode.
+By default, the endpoint pH value is set to 8.2, according to the AOAC (Association of Analytical Communities) recommendation.
+It is also possible to set the endpoint to 7.0, as recommended by the OIV (International Organization of Vine and Wine).